MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnectionInstance.md

 ## DESCRIPTION

 This cmdlet updates a Shifts connection instance.
-It allows the admin to make changes to the settings in the instance such as name, enables scenarios, and sync frequency.
+It allows the admin to make changes to the settings in the instance such as name, enabled scenarios, and sync frequency.
+Note that the update allows for, but does not require, the -ConnectorSpecificSettingLoginPwd and ConnectorSpecificSettingLoginUserNameusername to be included.

 ## EXAMPLES